mmadden/grumber/README.md

     using node, but you could really use any programming language that you're familiar with: ruby, python, Java – your call.

-    I picked node for a few reasons: I can't guarantee you'll know a language other than JavaScript.
+    I picked node for a one reason: I can't guarantee you'll know a language other than JavaScript.

     Granted, I can't guarantee you'll be familiar with the node environment